International Admission > Apply to DePaul > Types of Admission > Freshman

-Official Transcripts and/or Secondary School Exams - Review "Requirements by Country" section to determine the required secondary school documentation by country.
+Transcripts and/or Secondary School Exams - Review "Requirements by Country" section to determine the required secondary school documentation by country.

 Final Transcripts/Proof of Degree Completion - Admitted students are required to submit final secondary school (high school) transcripts and/or proof of degree completion (A-Levels, WAEC, CBSE, High School Certificate, etc.) before enrolling at DePaul.

-Official transcripts, secondary school exams and English translations can be submitted by any of the following methods:
+Transcripts, secondary school exams and English translations can be submitted by any of the following methods:

 Naviance or Parchment Exchange - If your secondary school (high school) uses Naviance or Parchment Exchange, then your school can upload transcripts and/or secondary school exams electronically through the Common Application.
 Documents received electronically through Naviance or Parchment Exchange are considered official.

 SCRIP-SAFE - Official transcripts submitted through SCRIP-SAFE should connect with the "DePaul University Undergraduate Admissions" account on the website.

 Mail - Transcripts can be mailed directly to International Admission.

 1 East Jackson Boulevard, Suite 9300Chicago, Illinois 60604 USA

 Email - Transcripts can be emailed directly to International Admission at firstname.lastname@example.org.